-The vRack is a private network solution that enables our customers to route traffic between OVHcloud dedicated servers as well as other OVHcloud services.
+The OVHcloud vRack is a private network solution that enables our customers to route traffic between OVHcloud dedicated servers as well as other OVHcloud services.
 At the same time, it allows you to add Public Cloud instances to your private network to create an infrastructure of physical and virtual resources.

 Requirements

-- a Public Cloud project in your OVHcloud account
+- A Public Cloud project in your OVHcloud account

-- an OpenStack user (optional)
+- An OpenStack user (optional)

-- basic networking knowledge
+- Basic networking knowledge

 Interfaces